hitman-dev/HACKER_RANK-SQL-SOLUTIONS/README.md

 # HACKER_RANK-SQL-SOLUTIONS
-Solutions of all SQL HackerRank SQL challenges using MySQL
+Solutions of all HackerRank SQL challenges using MySQL